 More important than the time of day is the quality and quantity of the food you consume.
 "Listen to your body," says Bella.
 "The total number of calories matters and most people tend to continuously snack throughout the night as the inhibitions go down."

 But if you really need to stay up late and work on a deadline and are truly hungry, then you should eat; just make sure you're not eating out of boredom or because you're thirsty.
 A good rule is to ask yourself if you'd eat an apple.
 If you wouldn't eat an apple, odds are you're just having a craving and aren't actually hungry.

 Myth: Eating A Vegan Diet Blasts Belly Fat

 Truth: Although studies have favored some diets over others, there is no one particular diet that will automatically help you blast away belly fat.

-Yes, it's a fact that some researchers found Veganism Is the Best Weight Loss Diet, but your long-term lifestyle will have a huge impact.
-The most important thing is to focus on eating plenty of fresh produce, lean protein, healthy fats and limiting the amounts of refined carbohydrates and saturated fats you're consuming.
-Equally important is staying within in your calorie limits; these are the 30 Healthy Foods You Better Eat in Moderation that you'll want to keep in mind!
+The most important thing is to focus on eating plenty of fresh produce, lean protein, healthy fats, and limiting the amounts of refined carbohydrates and saturated fats you're consuming.
+Equally important is staying within your calorie limits; these are the 30 Healthy Foods You Better Eat in Moderation that you'll want to keep in mind!